jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-03.md

 "There's someone else," I say, and the words feel like confession.
 "Not—I'm not seeing anyone else.
 But there's someone I have... history with.
 Feelings I'm trying to figure out."

 Tyler's quiet for a long moment.
-"Price?"
+"Hayes?"

 I blink.
 "How did you—"